principle-systems/react-shopping-cart-starter-kit/README.md

 ### Preparation

 Assign a unique id to each item used in your application.
-For demonstration, we will use the following key-value object with a catalog of five products.
+For demonstration, we will use the following key-value object with a catalog of five products in subsequent examples.

 ```javascript
 const myProducts = {